jonasstein/otm/README.rst

-Open Traffic Control
+Open Traffic Monitor
 ====================

-Open Traffic Control (OTC) is a open hardware and open source project to analyse traffic on roads.
+Open Traffic Monitor (OTM) is a open hardware and open source project to monitor traffic on roads.

-Goals of OTC:
+Goals of OTM:

 - counting vehicles
 - measure speed of vehicles